JDMetal/FOW-Brewer/README.md

       <br></br>
       <img src="https://user-images.githubusercontent.com/74834814/127658488-152ee458-274e-42d8-a808-2b99b7b141e6.png">
       <br></br>
-      <b>When creating a new deck you must choose the deck name and the format to be played at (New Frontiers, Wanderer, Genesis).</b>
+      <b>When creating a new deck you must choose the deck name and the format to be played at (New Frontiers, Wanderer, Genesis etc.).</b>
       <br></br>
       <img src="https://user-images.githubusercontent.com/74834814/127659323-1e7cca28-6553-4450-8661-66e952b1c010.png">
       <br></br>